annson24/GM9Megascript/README.md

 1. First, it checks the system if sector0x96 is genuine (usually the check will fail if a9lh is installed in the system).

 If the check fails, the script will prompt the user if they want to attempt to fix it.
-Fixing it, the user should have the secret_sector.bin file inside sdmc/annson24/boot9strap folder.
+Fixing it, the user should have the secret_sector.bin file inside sdmc/gm9/in/boot9strap folder.

-2. Once confirmed that sector0x96 is genuine, it'll then check if the required files are present in the sdmc/annson24 folder.
+2. Once confirmed that sector0x96 is genuine, it'll then check if the required files are present in the sdmc/gm9/in folder.

 Here's the branches of the folder that it checks.

 SDMC
- annson24
+	* gm9
+		* in
-  boot9strap
+			* boot9strap
-   boot9strap.firm
-   boot9strap.firm.sha
-  Luma3DS
+			* Luma3DS
-  sdcompiled
+			* sdcompiled

 3. If everything is in check, it'll then backup your boot9.bin and boot11.bin.